List of Smithsonian museums: Museums

 11 of the 20 Smithsonian Institution museums and galleries are at the National Mall in Washington, D.C., the open-area national park in Washington, D.C. running between the Lincoln Memorial and the United States Capitol, with the Washington Monument providing a division slightly west of the center.
 Six other Smithsonian museums including the National Zoo are located elsewhere in Washington.
 Two more Smithsonian museums are located in New York City, and one is located in Chantilly, Virginia.

 The Smithsonian also holds close ties with over 200 museums in all 50 states, as well as Panama and Puerto Rico.
 These museums are known as Smithsonian Affiliates.
 Collections of artifacts are given to these museums in the form of long-term loans from the Smithsonian.
 These long-term loans are not the only Smithsonian exhibits outside the Smithsonian museums.
 The Smithsonian also has a large number of traveling exhibitions.
 Each year more than 50 exhibitions travel to hundreds of cities and towns all across the United States.

 Authorization to create two additional museums, the National Museum of the American Latino and the Smithsonian American Women's History Museum, passed Congress in 2020 as part of the Consolidated Appropriations Act, 2021.
-The museums have not yet been created and the Smithsonian has two years to select the museums’ locations on or near the National Mall.
+The museums have not yet been created; when the bill was passed, the Smithsonian had two years to select the museums' locations on or near the National Mall.
+Four possible sites were selected in 2022.